Portable Tank Cleaning System

 The TK-240 XT Fuel Filtration System is self contained, and stand-alone.
 It will recondition and stabilize fuel, eliminate & prevent microbial contamination and remove water, sludge and contaminants from tanks; preserving the integrity of stored fuel, providing reliable power whenever it is needed.

-Additional information about why diesel fuel goes bad, how to recognize the symptoms, and how the fuel polishing process is performed is available in the Guides Menu item at the top of this page.
+The process involved in performing a fuel polishing and tank cleaning of your tank, along with additional information about why diesel fuel goes bad, and how to recognize the symptoms, is available in much more detail in the Guides Menu item at the top of this page.